At a Glance

 ✨Know the Firm Inside Out

-Before your interview, make sure you research the law firm thoroughly.
+Before your interview, make sure to research the law firm thoroughly.
 Understand their values, recent achievements, and the specifics of their graduate recruitment process.
-This will not only help you answer questions more effectively but also demonstrate your genuine interest in the role.
+This will not only show your genuine interest but also help you tailor your answers to align with their ethos.

 ✨Showcase Your Passion for Graduate Recruitment